How to Move the U.S. Embassy to Jerusalem

 Finally, Trump may once again exercise his waiver authority and decline to announce any change in the U.S. Embassy’s location.
 If this occurs, it is likely a sign that someone has persuaded the president that progress on the Israeli-Palestinian dispute is a real possibility and that sudden changes could harm its prospects or have other regional ramifications.
 These efforts to persuade Trump may work now, but are likely to face challenges when any resulting Israeli-Palestinian negotiations inevitably drag on or stall.
 Absent clear signs of progress, one can imagine Trump losing patience and wanting to act.
 And at some point — if not now, then in six, 12, or 18 months — he just might.

-Scott R. Anderson is a David M. Rubenstein fellow in governance studies at the Brookings Institution.
-He previously served as an attorney-adviser in the Office of the Legal Adviser at the U.S. Department of State and as the legal advisor for the U.S. Embassy in Baghdad, Iraq.
-Follow him on Twitter: @S_R_Anders.
+Scott R. Anderson is a fellow in Governance Studies at the Brookings Institution and a Senior Fellow in the National Security Law Program at Columbia Law School.
+He previously served as an Attorney-Adviser in the Office of the Legal Adviser at the U.S. Department of State and as the legal advisor for the U.S. Embassy in Baghdad, Iraq.